partkeepr/PartKeepr/README.md

 PartKeepr needs:

-* PHP 5.6 and up.
-Some distributions don't have PHP 5.6 yet, but [provide packages](documentation/installation/php56.md).
+* PHP between 7.0 and 7.1 - migration to newer symfony is needed before we support current php 7.x
 * A MySQL or PostgreSQL database

 Installation